jayres/IDM-DynamicWeb/README.md

 _Please refer to the official academic schedule for all dates._

-Thursday, September 2: First class
+Thursday, September 1: First class

-Tuesday, September 15: Last day to Add/Drop course and receive refund
+Tuesday, September 14: Last day to Add/Drop course and receive refund

 Tuesday, October 11: No class - Monday classes meet

 Tuesday, November 3: Midterm grades due

-Thursday, November 26: No class (Thanksgiving break)
+Thursday, November 24: No class (Fall break)

-December 6: Last day to withdraw from class
+December 5: Last day to withdraw from class

-Tuesday, December 14: Last Class (and last day of classes)
+Tuesday, December 13: Last Class (Dec 14 is last day of classes)

 Friday, December 17: Final grades due

 ## Weekly Schedule

-Please note that this schedule may shift as the semester goes on to account for student’s progression through the course material.
+Please note that this schedule may shift as the semester goes on to account for the student's progression through the course material.
 Please see the Github for all readings.

-### Part One: Understanding Server/Client Relationship and Protocols
+### Part One: Accessibility, Coding Practices, and Tools

-#### Class 1:

-_Lecture_:

-Browsers, Servers, Protocols: What are they and how do they work together?

-#### Class 2:

-_Studio_: Exercise One Assigned

-#### Class 3:
+#### Class 1 - 4

-_Lecture_:
-Introduction to React and Other JavaScript Frameworks
+_Lectures:_

+- CSS and HTML Best Practices
+- The Role of JavaScript
-JavaScript Review: Strings, Arrays, Objects, Numbers
+- JavaScript Review: Strings, Arrays, Objects, Numbers

-Basics of APIs

-#### Class 4:

-_Studio_:
-CSS and JavaScript application
+_Studio:_

-Work on Exercise One
+- Exercise One

-#### Class 5:

-_Lecture_:

-JavaScript Review: Methods, Functions, JSON

-#### Class 6:

-_Studio_: Finish Exercise One and expand on application of API understanding

 ### Part Two: Applying Server/Client Relationship to Creative Practice

-#### Class 7:
+#### Class 5 - 10:

-_Lecture_:
+_Lectures:_

+- Introduction to React and Other JavaScript Frameworks
+- Basics of APIs
+- Browsers, Servers, Protocols: What are they and how do they work together?
-Overview of React and how data passes through a modern JavaScript application
+- Overview of React and how data passes through a modern JavaScript application

-How can a dynamic system be part of a creative practice
+- How can a dynamic system be part of a creative practice

-_Studio_: Begin Exercise Two & work on setting up Create React App

-#### Class 8:

-_Lecture_:
-Understanding Querying Data

-_Studio_: Exercise Two work and review last two technical lectures

-#### Class 9:

-_Lecture_:

-Application State - Why it’s important to understand and track existing Data and How to Work with It
+- Application State - Why it’s important to understand and track existing data

-Parsing Data, Responses, and Errors

-#### Class 10:
+_Studio:_

-_Studio_: Finish Exercise Two
+- Exercise Two - Weather App

-Assign Midterm Project
+_Class 10: Assign Midterm Project_

 ### Part Three: Building Servers and Connecting Servers to Clients

-#### Class 11:
+#### Class 11 - 16:

-_Lecture_:
+_Lectures:_

-Introduction to Node Servers
+- Introduction to Node Servers

-#### Class 12:

-_Studio_: Assign Exercise Three & Work through setting up Node servers

-#### Class 13:

-_Lecture_:
+- Understanding Querying Data
+- Parsing Data, Responses, and Errors

-Building an API in Node
+- Building an API in Node

-Rendering views in Express
+- Rendering views in Express

-#### Class 14:

-_Studio_:

-Work on Exercise Three

-Time to check in and get status on Midterm Projects

-#### Class 15:

-_Additional Studio Time_:

-Work on Midterm projects and ask questions
+_Studio:_

-Exercise Three Due
+- Exercise Three & Four

-#### Class 16:

-Midterm projects due & project presentations
+Class 16: Midterm projects due & project presentations

 ### Part Four: Using Servers, Understanding Data Structures, and Morphing Data

-#### Class 17:
+#### Class 17 - 23:

-_Lecture_:
+_Lectures:_

-Conceptual Understanding of the Role of Databases in Infrastructure
+- Conceptual Understanding of the Role of Databases in Infrastructure

-Importance of Types in Data Structures
+- Importance of Types in Data Structures

-Working with Data Schemas
+- Working with Data Schemas

-#### Class 18:

-_Studio_: Exercise Four assigned

-#### Class 19:

-_Lecture_:

-Deploying Front Ends and Servers
+- Deploying Front Ends and Servers

-Patterns and Abstraction
+- Patterns and Abstraction

-Packages & Package Management
+- Packages & Package Management

-#### Class 20:

-_Studio_: Work on Exercise Four

-#### Class 21:

-_Lecture_:

-Conceptual Understanding of Authentication

-Assign Final Projects

-#### Class 22:

-_Studio_: Finish Exercise Four

-#### Class 23:

-_Lecture_:

-[Professor saves this time for reviewing and expanding understanding of existing topics]

-#### Class 24:
+_Studio:_

-_Studio_: Assign Exercise Five
+- Exercise Five

 ### Part Five: Security, Ethics, and Experimentation in a Creative Practice

-#### Class 25:
+#### Class 25 - 27:

-_Lecture_:
+_Lectures:_

-Basics of Security with Web Applications
+- Basics of Security with Web Applications

-Discussion of Ethics with Web Applications
+- Discussion of Ethics with Web Applications

-#### Class 26:

-_Lecture_: Creative Practice overview (45 minutes)
+- Creative Practice overview (45 minutes)

-(Note: During this lecture students will be assigned an artist to discuss in the context of digital creative practice)

-_Studio_: Finish Exercise Five

-#### Class 27:
+_Studio:_

+- Exercise Six

-Final Project Due & Project Presentations
+_Class 27:_ Final Project Due & Project Presentations